Tuning section includes:

 There are two types of segments: static and dynamic.
 Static segment consists of a specific list of users, who perform a distinct number of events.
 Moreover, it cannot be supplemented.
-Also, static segment can be saved from the conversion funnels section.
+A static segment can be created using the reports that show the number of users (for example, Conversion funnel).
+You can also upload a CSV file with a list of user identifiers manually.
+To do that, create a Static segment and follow the instructions.
 In the dynamic segment such list of users will be updated any time whenever new users will perform a specific event listed in the segment parameters.

 Once segments are identified, they can be used in your reports and dashboards the same way as filters.